deep-entertainment/egoventure/docs/getting_started.md

 Open the game folder in your operating system's file manager.
 There you will see the same folder structure as documented above, so you can directly copy game assets like images, music and sounds to their respective folders.

-When you get back to Godot, Godot will import those assets into a standard format, so it can use it in all supported platforms.
+When you get back to Godot, it will import those assets into a standard format, so it can use it in all supported platforms.
 Check out the [Godot documentation about the import process](https://docs.godotengine.org/en/stable/getting_started/workflow/assets/import_process.html) for details.

 ## Designing scenes